guanshi1688/longview-archive/docs/short-essays/daliy-life/english/One-Coffee-One-World.md

 **What happens when that background can no longer be taken for granted?**

-© 2026 Aster Vale / Longview Archive.
+© 2026 星衡｜Aster Vale / Longview Archive.
 All Rights Reserved